National Eligibility Test (NET)-Quick Overview

 This contains following stages:

-Stage III: To be thought for both JRF+AP or for AP only, the general category candidates need to score 40% aggregate marks.
+To be thought for both JRF+AP or for AP only, the general category candidates need to score 40% aggregate marks.
 And this is the least % that is needed.
-The candidates need to score this % in both the papers taken together.
+The UGC NET 2018 candidates need to score this % in both the papers taken together.

-Similarly, for the reserved category candidates, to be thought for both JRF+AP or for AP only, at least 35% aggregate marks are needed.
+Similarly, for the reserved category of the UGC NET 2018 candidates, to be thought for both JRF+AP or for AP only, at least 35% aggregate marks are needed.
 These candidates also need to score this % in both the papers taken together.

-derived for SC category as per Stage II (÷) Total number of candidates belonging to SC category over all subjects who secure at least 35% aggregate marks in both the papers taken together.
+derived for SC category as per Stage II (÷) Total number of UGC NET 2018 candidates belonging to SC category over all subjects who secure at least 35% aggregate marks in both the papers taken together.

 Hence, the overall percentage of the two papers corresponding to the number of slots arrived at, shall determine the qualifying cut-off for Eligibility for Assistant Professor ‘in ‘Economics’ for the SC category.
 Similarly, the authorities shall employ the same yardstick for calculating the subject-wise qualifying cut-offs for all categories.